Coordinated Tribal Assistance Solicitation (CTAS)

 This program provides federally-recognized Tribes and Tribal consortia an opportunity to develop a comprehensive and coordinated approach to public safety and victimization issues and to apply for funding.
 DOJ’s existing Tribal government-specific programs are included in, and available through, this single Coordinated Tribal Assistance Solicitation.
 DOJ’s Tribal government-specific competitive grant programs outlined in this solicitation are referred to as Purpose Areas.
 Applicants may apply for funding under the Purpose Area(s) that best addresses Tribes’ concerns related to public safety, criminal and juvenile justice, and the needs of victims/survivors of domestic violence, sexual assault, and other forms of violence.
-Below is a snapshot of the Purpose Areas.

-The FY14 purpose areas are:
+The FY16 purpose areas are:

 - Public Safety and Community Policing (COPS)

 - Comprehensive Tribal Justice Systems Strategic Planning (BJA)

 - Justice Systems and Alcohol and Substance Abuse (BJA)

 - Violence Against Women Tribal Governments Program (OVW)

 - Children’s Justice Act Partnerships for Indian Communities(OVC)

 - Comprehensive Tribal Victim Assistance Program (OVC)